sabify/tonel/README.md

       --tun-peer6 <IP>                 Sets the Tun interface IPv6 destination (peer) address (Tonel Client's end).
                                        You will need to setup SNAT/MASQUERADE rules on your Internet facing interface in order for Tonel Client to connect to Tonel Server [default: fcc8::2] --handshake-packet <PATH>        Specify a file, which, after TCP handshake, its content will be sent as the first data packet to the server.
                                        Note: ensure this file's size does not exceed the MTU of the outgoing interface.
                                        The content is always sent out in a single packet and will not be further segmented --tcp-connections <number>       The number of TCP connections per each client. [default: 1] --udp-connections <number>       The number of UDP connections per each client. [default: 1] --tun-queues <number>            The number of queues for TUN interface.
-Default is set to the number of CPU cores.
-      --encryption <encryption>        Specify an encryption algorithm for using in TCP connections.
+Default is set to 1.
+The platform should support multiple queues feature. [default: 1] --encryption <encryption>        Specify an encryption algorithm for using in TCP connections.
                                        Server and client should use the same encryption.
                                        Currently XOR is only supported and the format should be 'xor:key'.
-      --auto-rule <interface-name>     Automatically adds and removes required iptables and sysctl rules.
+      --auto-rule <interface-name>     Automatically adds and removes required firewall and sysctl rules.
                                        The argument needs the name of an active network interface that the firewall will route the traffic over it. (e.g. eth0) -d, --daemonize                      Start the process as a daemon.
       --log-output <path>              Log output path.
 Default is stderr.
       --log-level <level>              Log output level.
-It could be one of the following: off, error, warn, info, debug, trace.
+It could be one of the following: off, error, warn, info, debug, trace. [default: info] --tun <tunX|fd>                  Sets the Tun interface name and if it is absent, the OS will pick the next available name.
+                                       You can also create your TUN device and pass the int32 file descriptor to this switch.
-  -h, --help                           Print help information -V, --version                        Print version information
+  -h, --help                           Print help
+  -V, --version                        Print version
 ```

 # Server Command Line Options